Vocational Training + skills

 Every dollar you give to The Jungle School goes directly to helping our children and youth receive a quality education that otherwise would not be possible.
 From bus transportation from far away villages along rugged dirt roads, to books, materials, nutritious meals and clean drinking water, your support is helping to break the cycle of generational poverty and provide new opportunities for these students.

 Due to lack of income, many families cannot afford to send their children to school with the basic essentials needed to ensure their success.
 We have families who struggle to provide school supplies or even a single book.
-This sponsorship includes clothing, shoes, school supplies, transportation and food to families who most need your help.
+This sponsorship includes education, food and transportation to families who most need your help.
 Make a difference in a child's life today by providing these essentials so that they can focus on what's really important.
 Your kindness to these Peten families will nurture and impact their children's lives forever.